commonhaus/foundation/bylaws/4-cf-advisory-board.md

 The Commonhaus Foundation (CF) Advisory Board comprises representatives from organizations and companies that support the CF. It acts as a bridge between the CF and the broader tech industry, providing diverse insights and strategic guidance to inform CF Council (CFC) decisions.

+The Advisory Board does not have decision-making authority.
+Members or employees of participating organizations and companies may be [members of the CF][membership], but must vote in their own name, free of any pressure from their organization or company.

-The Advisory Board does not have decision-making authority but plays a crucial role in shaping the foundation's direction through advice and industry perspectives.
+However, the Advisory Board plays a crucial role in shaping the foundation's direction through advice and industry perspectives.
 The structure is designed to ensure robust representation and dialogue:

 - **Representation**: Each Advisory Board member organization may appoint up to two representatives.
 This dual representation maximizes the likelihood of attendance and ensures a breadth of perspectives, mirroring the Gnome Foundation's approach to encourage diverse viewpoints from vendors.